How Does the Frontend Communicate with the Backend?

 With the single-page-app architecture, a static page is loaded with a bunch of JS in it.
 Your backend code isn’t being used for this initial request.
 There’s nothing dynamic about it after all - it’s just about loading very simple HTML and fetching JS in the beginning.

 The web server provides those.
-Django usually involved in serving the static assets in that case - the web server or another service such as AWS S3 takes care of those.
+Django is usually not involved in serving the static assets in that case - the web server or another service such as AWS S3 takes care of those.

 Once the HTML and JS has arrived at the browser, the JS is executed and starts making requests to the server for DATA.
 This is what the backend code provides - usually in the form of JSON responses.